Amit Kothari

 Implementation drops from days to hours.
 Your developers avoid learning GCP-specific patterns for what amounts to HTTP requests to a different endpoint.
 Testing is simpler.
 Debugging is clearer.
 When problems occur, you talk directly to Anthropic support.
 They know their API.
 They can diagnose issues faster than working through GCP support who then escalates to Anthropic anyway.

 Multi-cloud flexibility matters when you’re hedging provider risk.
 Organizations using multi-cloud strategies spread workloads across providers to avoid vendor lock-in.
 Direct Anthropic API works identically whether your infrastructure runs on AWS, Azure, GCP, or your own data centers.
-Claude is one of very few frontier models available on all three major cloud platforms simultaneously, which is probably more valuable than people realize given that most enterprises now use multi-cloud approaches.
+Claude is one of very few frontier models available on all three major cloud platforms simultaneously, which is probably more important than people realize given that most enterprises now use multi-cloud approaches.

 Making the call